wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The jail sentence imposed is at most six years of incarceration

-• The individuals must be done with their jail sentence
+• The individuals should be done with their jail sentence

-Persons who do not fall under the eligibility criteria may expunge their arrest records if a law officer apprehends them but the court did not convict them of any criminal offense.
+Persons who do not meet the eligibility criteria may expunge their arrest records if a law officer apprehends them but the court does not convict them of any criminal offense.

 disclaimer